 28 Jan Put your flippers together for the string of dolphins succulent

-Like lots of bloggers, we get some out-of-left-field emails.
+As bloggers, we get some out-of-left-field emails.
 Many of these messages assume we sell plants — from aeoniums to elkhorns to ZZs.
 (We don’t.
-But we do sell the vertical gardening gamechanger that is SkyPots.)
+But we do sell plant-inspired band tees — or is it band-inspired plant tees? — and the vertical gardening gamechanger that is SkyPots.)
 But one email stuck with us: In June of 2018, someone dropped a line saying she’d been searching EVERYWHERE for a string of dolphins succulent plant but couldn’t find any in the U.S. String of…dolphins?
 It was our first time hearing about it.
 Sounded gimmicky — but we searched and we were hooked.
 Instant fans.
 Or make that fins?
 Anyhow, enthusiasts of Lisa Frank: you’ve just found your new plant.

 The resemblance to a line of leaping dolphins is almost unbelievable.
 This plant, Senecio ‘Hippogriff’ (often labeled Senecio peregrinus and Dendrophorbium peregrinum) is a hybrid of the string of pearls succulent Senecio rowleyanus and the more upright candle plant Senecio articulatus.
 You’ll also notice a resemblance to the string of fish hooks succulent and the string of bananas, which you can find in the Horticult Garden La Jolla — last photo of the tour.